 Few turntables inspire as much devotion or command the legendary status of the Linn LP12.
-The Linn LP12 Majik brings this Turntable in at a hitherto low price.
+The Linn LP12 Majik is the latest “entry level” iteration of a turntable that’s been going for over 40 years, but is far from entry level.

 Linn’s LP12 Turntable is a true ‘Hall of Fame’ item of high-end audio.
 For four decades it has stood as a reference against which other turntables are judged.
 As with anything which represents ‘the best’, however, it has never been a ‘cheap’ turntable; ‘cheap’ and ‘quality’ are almost always mutually exclusive, and so it is with the Linn LP12.
 This isn’t to say that an LP12 is unobtainable, however.